 Listed below are some of the organizations with which Aurora College has current transfer agreements.
 Some courses in the listed programs may not be transferable under existing agreements.
 Additional transfer arrangements may be in place.

-Environment and Natural Resources Technology
+Environment and Natural Resources Technology Diploma

-- Wildlife Technology Program by the North American Wildlife Technology Association - University of Saskatchewan (BA Northern Studies) - University of Lethbridge (BSc Environmental Science) - University of Northern British Columbia (BSc Natural Resources Management)
+- University of Lethbridge (BSc Environmental Science) - University of Northern British Columbia (BSc Natural Resources Management, Forest Ecology and Management Major)

 Business Administration Diploma